-There are a lot of frequently-asked questions about Walt Disney World, and in this FAQ post, we’ll try to answer 10 of the most common questions we receive about Walt Disney World.
+There are a lot of frequently-asked questions about Walt Disney World, and in this FAQ post, we’ll try to answer the most common questions we receive about Walt Disney World.
 We understand that a vacation to Walt Disney World is complicated, and some information about it is hard to find and regularly changing.

 This is why we try to regularly update popular posts as soon as new info is available.
 Given the organization of this blog (or lack thereof) those updated posts are not always easy to find.
 Despite our best efforts to avoid them (our ‘Contact’ page is meant for lucrative sponsorships, such as Totino’s Pizza Rolls; gotta keep my options open so I can cash-in and leave this blog behind! 😉 ), we receive numerous emails per day from readers with questions.